junzhuang-code/potential_defi_tokens/README.md

 1. About the next potential tokens:
 All Defi projects on BSC have higher returns.
 This result may have a bias as the period of the data collection is within this year.
 These BSC projects start late so that most of the increase is within this year.
 TVL indicates the quality of the projects.
 The higher quality of the project, the more people are willing to deposit the money in this project.
 Mkt_Cap represents the market capitalization of the token.
 The figure below displays the ratio of Mkt_Cap to TVL.
 The token could be underestimated if this ratio is smaller.
 Based on this observation, I notice that CRV and MDX are two tokens that are highly underestimated by the market.
-They could be the next potential tokens to the moon (not a financial advice).
+They could be the next potential tokens to the moon (not financial advice).
+Note that underestimation doesn't mean that the price will rapidly increase in a short period.
+Other reasons may affect the price as well.
+For example, both the above-mentioned tokens have low Cir_Ratio, which means that they have large pre-minted tokens.
+A larger supply may suppress the price longer.
 ![image](https://github.com/junzhuang-code/potential_defi_tokens/blob/main/images/mc_tvl.png)

 2. About the top projects: